How to Keep Spiders Out of Your Bedroom

 Other reasons spiders might be in your home are:

 • It’s mating season: Spiders look for the best living areas and breeding conditions, so inside your warm and dry home is a great option.
-If your place has little nooks and hidden places, it’s also excellent for egg-laying.
+If your place has little nooks, it’s also excellent for egg-laying.

 • They need nourishment: Spiders will come into your home if you have good food and water for insects.
 Protect those bananas and apples.